-NFPA 80-2016 also has a new paragraph regarding job-site preparation for raceways drilled across the width of the door to carry wires from electrified hardware to an electric hinge or power transfer.
+NFPA 80-2016 also added a paragraph regarding job-site preparation for raceways drilled across the width of the door to carry wires from electrified hardware to an electric hinge or power transfer.
 This preparation may be performed at the job site in accordance with the door manufacturer’s listings, and when permitted by the listing laboratory (for example, Underwriters Laboratories or Intertek).
 If a door manufacturer’s listings do not include provisions for drilling raceways, the raceway is considered a field modification (see below).

 In the 2013 edition of NFPA 80, a definition for field modifications was added: “Changes, not otherwise permitted by this standard, made to a listed assembly or component after it has been manufactured.”
 This definition, along with additional information in Annex A, make it clear that the acceptable job site preparations listed above are not considered field modifications.

-Field modifications are addressed in Section 5.1.4 of the 2013 edition of NFPA 80, and Section 5.1.5 of the 2016 edition.
-For changes made in the field which are above and beyond those allowed as job site preparations, permission may be requested in advance by contacting the manufacturer of the component being modified; the manufacturer will then contact the appropriate listing laboratory with a written or graphic description of the modifications.
+Field modifications are addressed in Section 5.1.4 of the 2013 edition of NFPA 80, and Section 5.1.5 of the 2016 and 2019 editions.
+For changes made in the field that are above and beyond those allowed as job site preparations, permission may be requested in advance by contacting the manufacturer of the component being modified; the manufacturer will then contact the appropriate listing laboratory with a written or graphic description of the modifications.
 For example, most electric strikes require a rectangular cutout in the face of the frame.
 Permission to make this modification in the field may be approved by the listing lab, after permission is requested through the frame manufacturer.
 Raceways would also require pre-approval if the door manufacturer’s listings do not address raceways drilled in the field.

 If the manufacturer of the component being modified is no longer available, the lab may be contacted directly, and an engineering evaluation supporting the field modification may be provided.
-A field visit from the listing laboratory is not required if permission is granted by the lab.
+A field visit from the listing laboratory is not required if permission for the field modification is granted by the lab.
 If modifications are made without prior approval, the doors and/or frames may need to be re-labeled by the listing laboratory, which will include a site visit and inspection and can be costly.

 Job site preparations and field modifications sometimes result in holes left in the surface of the door or frame due to the removal of existing hardware.
 In the 2013 edition and prior, NFPA 80 requires holes to be repaired by one of two methods: install steel fasteners that completely fill the holes, or fill the screw or bolt holes with the same material as the door or frame.
 The standard seems to be addressing only holes from fasteners and this was confirmed in the 2016 edition when the language was changed slightly to state, “When fastener holes are left in a door or frame…”